Parkreiner/automate-the-boring-stuff/Chapter 04/_notes.md

 print("This code is being split across " + \
       "multiple lines.")

-print("This code is being split across " + # No \ - Also, placing comments like this is valid Python
+print("This code is being split across " + # No \ placed - Also, placing comments like this is valid Python
       "multiple lines.")
 ```